Raajitha013/assignment2-vardhanapu/README.md

 | Europe| *Northern lights in Ireland* | *November to Febuary about one week* |
 | France | *Paris most iconic attraction Eiffel Tower* | *October and April about 15 days* |

+---

+### Funny quotes that always makes me laugh

+---

+> Anybody who tells you money can't buy happiness never had any -*Samuel L. Jackson*
+> In real life, I assure you, there is no such thing as algebra -*Fran Lebowitz*